 How do you treat a urinary blockage?

 Relieving your cat’s bladder is the top priority.
-Your veterinarian will place an IV catheter to start your cat on fluids and prepped for sedation.
+Your veterinarian will place an IV catheter to start your cat on fluids and prepare for sedation.
 Once your cat is sedated, your veterinarian will remove the obstruction by using a urinary catheter to clear the urethra and relieve your cat’s bladder.
 Once the obstruction has been taken care of, your vet will move on to managing any negative effects the blockage has had on internal organs.

 Your vet may wish to keep your cat overnight to continue administering IV fluids and any other medications that may aid in their recovery.
 Your cat may be given pain control medication to relieve discomfort, and antibiotics to treat infection.
 Your vet will also talk to you about aspects of your cat’s life that may have predisposed them to a urinary blockage and discuss diet and medication options to avoid another blockage in the future.